 Dr. Larry Dossey, an advocate for spirituality in healthcare, describes spirituality as “a sense of connectedness with something greater than oneself.”
 In this context, it is a universal human experience and something that’s accessible to everyone.
 Although the broad nature of spirituality can sometimes cause confusion, it is this flexibility that separates it from religion.

 On the other hand, religion is a system of faith that’s organized around certain beliefs and practices.
 As Dr. Dossey explains, it is “a ritualized form of spirituality involving a specific set of beliefs, worship, and conduct.”
 As modern yoga is not an organized system and does not contain any rituals or requirements, it can’t be categorized as a religion.
-Instead, yoga nurtures spirituality and allows for connectedness.
+Instead, there’s spirituality in yoga, which allows for connectedness.

 One translation of the word “yoga” is that it means “unity”.
 One of yoga’s great benefits is that it improves the connection between mind and body, while also promoting unity on a community level.
 Because yoga helps people to achieve this sense of oneness and connection, it’s often embraced as a spiritual practice.
 By cultivating spirituality, yoga can help people to go deeper into their faith.
 Yoga can often add new depth to religion, rather than conflicting with any existing beliefs.
 In this sense, the spirituality of yoga and organized religion can happily coexist.

 Legal Controversy Relating to Yoga and Religion